Gindely/salarypredictionportfolio/README.md

 ### *Final Model Selected: Gradient Boosting*

-The distribution plot for the choosen model shows that the predicted values are very close to the actual values with a bit of an overestimation in salaries from $105,000 to $160,000.<br />
+The distribution plot for the chosen model shows that the predicted values are very close to the actual values with a bit of an overestimation in salaries from $105,000 to $160,000.<br />
 <br>
 The plot below demostrates the level of importance of each feature on salary.
-The feature with the highest influence on Salary is job type.
+The feature with the highest influence on salary is job type.
 ![Featureimp](./img/featureimp.PNG)<br />